smj3085/Portfolio_StephLee/README.md

-# Portfolio-page_SLEE
+# Portfolio-page
-Portfolio page
+Stephanie Lee portfolio page

-# Week 2 Homework

 # Description
-* Creating a portfolio page using html & css.
+* Use HTML and CSS to create a simple portfolio page.

 # Table of contents